Women's Tennis Association: Background

 Several female players contacted Gladys Heldman, publisher of World Tennis Magazine, and stated that they wanted to boycott the event.
 Although Heldman advised against it, she did help them put together their own tournament in Houston which would not take place until after the US Open.
 The 1970 Houston Women's Invitation for nine women players was formed.
 Heldman was friends with Joseph Cullman, CEO and chairman of Phillip Morris, who secured the new tournament.
-The tournament was a success and the women found footing, "so, at the bidding of the Original 9, Heldman – who had secured backing from Philip Morris's Virginia Slims cigarette brand for her Houston Invitational – went back to her friend, Philip Morris chairman Joe Cullman III, to see if the company would support a circuit of some kind.
-Delighted by the publicity splash from Houston, Cullman was only too keen to give the women what they needed: financial backing, to the tune of a quarter of a million dollars, and the Virginia Slims name as title sponsor for a circuit in 1971."
+The tournament was a success and later sponsored by Virginia Slims in 1971.